-On the female side Stan’s Pi Delta girlfriend Betty Childs is alright.
-She’s the typical stuck up hot blonde.
-She’s really the only the notable female castmember who provides the required 80’s boob shot.
+On the female side Stan’s Pi Delta girlfriend Betty Childs played by Julie Montgomery is alright.
+She’s the typical stuck up hot blonde and Montgomery fulfills what’s needed of the role.
+She’s also the only the notable female castmember who provides the required 80’s boob shot.

 There are other boobs on parade, but they’re contributed by nameless female characters.
 There’s really no other major female characters.
 Other than Betty there’s only Judy, the Omega Moo that Gilbert hooks up with and like Betty she’s a pretty flat character.
 I know our heroes are nerds, but the film could have included some actual stronger female characters.